 Co-author of the paper, Martin Weale, a former member of the Bank of England’s Monetary Policy Committee, said the findings showed official statistics presented “a rather misleading view of the real income growth experience of the average household”.

 This skewed picture in the official statistics came about because income growth was measured on a gross rather than household basis, giving more weighting to richer households.

 The new research titled A Democratic Measure of Household Income measured household incomes and inflation by weighting each household equally – giving a much more accurate picture.

 And what’s the effect of dropping real incomes?
 TUC analysis published earlier this month revealed that 1 in 7 children living in families with a public sector worker will be below the breadline this April – an increase of 40% since 2010.

 Commenting on today’s figures, the general secretary of the TUC, Frances O’Grady said:

 “UK workers are suffering the worst pay squeeze since Napoleonic times.
 Britain’s desperately needs a pay rise, but the government is failing to act.

 “Ministers must give public sector workers the wage boost they have earned and invest in jobs working people can live on.
 In-work poverty is soaring on their watch.”

 The new figures may confirm what many have been warning for years: that households in the UK are facing unprecedented wage stagnation and the subsequent drop in living standards.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.